GetiPlayerAutomator/get-iplayer-automator/.github/ISSUE_TEMPLATE.md

 Create a succinct title describing your issue in the `Title` field above, then provide the information requested below.
 If you do not provide the requested information, your ticket will be closed with no further action.

+You can delete the instructions above before submitting your ticket.

 ---

 What steps will reproduce the problem?
 Be specific, and provide as much detail as possible.